Advice on Your Writing From an Experienced Author

 Participant Registration

-• Fill out our registration form to confirm your eligibility.
+- Fill out our registration form to confirm your eligibility.
 Participants are required to register once per term.
-New for Fall 2023: your 15 page writing submission is required for your registration form.
-If registered successfully, subsequent meetings and submission of writing for those meetings may be arranged directly with the VWIR.
+Your 15 page/10 poem writing submission for your first consultation is required for your registration form.
+If registered successfully, a follow up meeting and submission of writing will be arranged directly with the VWIR.

-• The VWiR will respond to your email and arrange a one-hour meeting on a mutually convenient date and time.
+- The VWiR will respond to your email and arrange a one-hour meeting on a mutually convenient date and time.
+The VWIR may have specific hours during which they schedule meetings but may be flexible outside these dates/times.

 For more information, please contact: